scaleapi/SWE-bench_Pro-os/README.md

 ### 1. Generate Patches
 Generate patch predictions using your harness of choice.

-For generating patches using SWE-agent, see the [SWE-agent directory](./SWE-agent/) which contains detailed instructions on how to:
+For generating patches using SWE-agent, see the [SWE-agent git submodule](./SWE-agent/) (note: you will have to use this as a git submodule.
+See [official git documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for details).
+The submodule contains detailed instructions to
 - Set up SWE-agent for patch generation
 - Run SWE-agent on SWE-Bench Pro instances
 - Configure model parameters and turn limits